Samsung/MT-LLM-NLU/README.md

 `

 #### Translate multiATIS++ dataset
+To get the dataset go to https://github.com/amazon-research/multiatis and then put the ``train_EN.tsv`` file into ``BigTranslateFineTuning/multiATIS`` folder.

 Model will be automatically downloaded from huggingface hub.
 You can also specify path to the model in `translate_mulitatis.sh` script (--model-name argument)

 `